SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/user.md

    <img src="https://github.com/SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/blob/main/assets/sign-in.png" width="350" height="250">

-4. Once signed in, you will see a GUI options menu, and the 'TENANT DISPLAY NAME' will change to that of the connected tenant.<br/>
+3. Once signed in, you will see a GUI options menu, and the 'TENANT DISPLAY NAME' will change to that of the connected tenant.<br/>

    <img src="https://github.com/SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/blob/main/assets/options-menu-gui.png" width="350" height="300">

-5.
+4. Option 1.
+Archive